Capturing and Deploying Windows 11

 To create your reference VM for Windows 11, keep in mind our Best Practices to Create your Virtual Reference Machines, and follow this additional platform-specific guidance.

-Microsoft Hyper-V has the best compatibility and ease of use when creating a Reference VM to capture your Windows 11 image, and it is the virtualization platform that SmartDeploy recommends for Windows 11.
+Microsoft Hyper-V fully supports Windows 11.
 You can enable Hyper-V on any Windows 10 or 11 Professional, Enterprise or Education endpoint by using the Turn Windows features on or off settings.
 Then create your reference VM in Hyper-V Manager, with the following specifications:

 • Generation 2